1) We offer Rainshield Cladding in the following profile

 British Western Red Cedar Rainshield Cladding

 The British timbers that we supply are growing more and more in demand as people look to home-grown products.
-We are proud to supply top quality British Western Red Cedar Cladding which is sourced from sustainable and managed forests.
+We are proud to supply top quality British Western Red Cedar Rainscreen Cladding which is sourced from sustainable and managed forests.

 We supply Fresh Sawn Merchantable grade British Cedar which is a characterful timber containing knots.
 Even though it is "Fresh sawn", British Western Red Cedar is stable enough to be machined into a profile.